sufiyan-syed0921/market-validation-fsy/survey/README.md

 **Graphing**

-Similar to the bar graph displaying average feature ranks, I proccessed the "Item" column values and rounded the average rank values to improve the aesthetics of the bar chart.
+Similar to the graphing of average feature ranks, the "Item" column was processsed and average rank values were rounded to improve the aesthetics of the bar chart.

 ``` R
 avg_cjrank_calc_gg <- avg_cjrank_calc %>%